NCAS-CMS/cfdm/docs/source/tutorial.rst

   netCDF variables <Creation-by-reading>`, i.e. those that are referenced from CF-netCDF data variables, but which are not regarded by default as data variables in their own right.

+CF-compliance is required when reading only to the extent necessary to interpret the dataset.
+If it is not possible to unambiguously map an element of the netCDF dataset to an element of the CF data model, then a field construct is still returned, but may be incomplete.
+This is so that datasets which are partially conformant may nonetheless be modified in memory and written to new datasets.
+By default, `cfdm.read` does not report such "structural" non-CF-compliance.

 .. _Inspection: